Adavanced-Computing-Lab/Adavanced-Computing-Lab.github.io/_pages/home.md

 </div>

-We draw inspiration from the pioneering works of Muḥammad ibn Mūsā al-Khwārizmī in mathematics, which serve as the foundational principles for modern computing.
-> Al-Khwārizmī is famous for his mathematical works, which introduced Hindu-Arabic numerals and algebra to European mathematicians.
-In fact, the words *algorithm* and *algebra* come from his name and the title of one of his works, respectively. -- Britannica

-Our work brings innovation in building secure and reliable networked systems.
-Our research identifies fundamental open questions and explores them from various angles.
-It contributes to better understanding of the state-of-the-art network systems by challenging their operational efficacy, and identifying unexplored aspects at their heterogeneity.
-It provides simple and innovative solutions from system designs to their operations through verification (see [Research](research)).
+We draw inspiration from the pioneering works of Abu Abdullah Muhammad ibn Musa al-Khwarizmi, an Islamic mathematician, astronomer, astrologer geographer, and a scholar.
+Khwarizmi developed the concept of the algorithm in mathematics which serve as the foundational principles for modern computing; for this reason he is known as the grandfather of engineering and computer science.
+The word “algebra” is derived from the Arabic word الجبر al-jabr, and this comes from the book titled “Kitab al-Jabr wa-l-Muqabala” (The Compendious Book on Calculation by Completion and Balancing) written by Khwarizmi in 830.
+This was the first ever book written on algebra describing the concepts such as: linear and quadratic equations, calculating the area and volume of certain geometric shapes, the concept of balancing when solving equations, and others.
+Learn more about Al-Khwarizmi from [Wikipedia](https://en.wikipedia.org/wiki/Al-Khwarizmi){:target="_blank"}.

+Inspiring from the work of Al-Khwarizmi, the Khwarizmi lab at UMass Amherst is dedicated to undertake fundamental research topics that solve the challenging problems lying at the intersection of systems and algorithms.
+In particular, we develop secure and effective solutions in FinTech, Quantum Networks, and Critical Infrastructures -- such as 5G Mobile Networks, and Industrial Control Systems (see [Research](research)).

 **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

 <!-- We are grateful for funding from Leiden University, [NWO](www.nwo.nl) ([Vidi talent scheme](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting grant](https://erc.europa.eu/funding/starting-grants). -->